-Professor John Lee Chi-kin, Vice President (Academic) and Provost and Chair Professor of Curriculum and Instruction, joined the University (the then Hong Kong Institute of Education) in 2010.
-He was Dean of Education and Professor of Department of Curriculum and Instruction at The Chinese University of Hong Kong (CUHK).
-Professor Lee was also the Director of the Centre for University and School Partnership and had served as a Fellow of United College and Morningside College at CUHK.
-He had worked as a secondary school teacher and a Lecturer at the Sir Robert Black College of Education.
+Professor John C. K. Lee, JP, Vice President (Academic) and Chair Professor of Curriculum and Instruction, joined HKIEd in 2010.
+He was Dean of Education and a Professor at the Department of Curriculum and Instruction at the Chinese University of Hong Kong (CUHK).
+He was also a former Director of the Centre for University and School Partnership, and had served as a Fellow of United College and Morningside College at CUHK.
+He had worked as a secondary school teacher and a lecturer at the Sir Robert Black College of Education.

-Professor Lee graduated from The University of Hong Kong and received his MSc degree from the University of Oxford, M.A.
-(Ed.) and PhD degrees as well as a Diploma in Education (with distinctions) from CUHK.
-His research interests focus on curriculum and instruction, geographical and environmental education, and school improvement.
-He is active in leading and securing education research and development projects and has a solid track record in securing external grants.
-One of his projects, The “Accelerated Schools for Quality Education Project”, has won the Quality Education Fund Outstanding Project Award in 2008.
-He has served as the Co-Editor of Education Journal, Regional Editor (Asia Pacific) of Educational Research and Evaluation and Executive Editor of Teachers and Teaching as well as editorial board members or advisory editors of many local, regional and international journals.
-He is also a prolific writer who has edited and written more than 20 books, and published over 100 journal articles and book chapters.
+Professor Lee graduated from the University of Hong Kong and received his MSc degree from the University of Oxford, his M.A.
+(Ed.) and PhD degrees, as well as, a Diploma in Education (with distinction) from CUHK.
+His research interests are focused on curriculum and instruction, geographical and environmental education and school improvement.
+He is active in leading and securing education research and development projects, and has a solid track record in securing external grants.
+One of his projects, The ‘Accelerated Schools for Quality Education Project’, won the Quality Education Fund Outstanding Project Award in 2008.
+He has served as co-editor of the Education Journal, regional editor (Asia) of Educational Research and Evaluation, associate editor of Teachers and Teaching and editorial board member or advisory editor of many local, regional and international journals.
+He is also a prolific writer who has edited and written more than 20 books and published over 100 journal articles and book chapters.